thenameisajay/Puzzlo-2.0/INSTALL.md

 ---

 You're all set!
 Your local development environment for Puzzlo 2.0 should now be up and running.
-Happy coding!
+Happy coding :)